Skip to content

 If you are a citizen of one of the 54 eligible countries, you can enter China without a visa for up to 240 hours (10 days, counted from midnight on the day after arrival), provided:

 1. You hold a confirmed onward air, sea or rail ticket to a **third country or region** (not back to where you came from).
-Hong Kong SAR, Macau SAR and Taiwan count as separate destinations for this purpose.
+Hong Kong SAR, Macau SAR and Taiwan count as separate destinations for this purpose — a flight to Hong Kong via Shanghai satisfies the requirement even though HK is technically China.
 2. You enter and exit through eligible ports.
-3. You stay within the eligible administrative region for that port.
+3. You stay within the approved geographic zone linked to your entry port during the transit period.

 Eligible nationalities